Federal Court Blocks Corporate Transparency Act: What This Means for Business Owners

 The injunction blocks enforcement of the CTA nationwide but doesn't specifically address previously filed reports.
 The Treasury Department may provide specific instructions or information once the legal proceedings reach their final outcome.

-In the meantime, keep copies of previously filed reports, document when and what was filed, and watch FinCEN or this website for further guidance.
+Keep copies of previously filed reports, document when and what was filed, and watch FinCEN for further guidance.

 What’s Next for the CTA?

-In the meantime, business owners are not obligated to comply with the CTA’s reporting requirements, pending further court action.
+For now, business owners are not obligated to comply with the CTA’s reporting requirements, pending further court action.
+Reporting companies also are not subject to liability if they fail to file this information while the Smith order remains in force.

 Share on LinkedIn